ibm-cloud-docs/virtual-servers/vsi_public_gpu.md

 ## Before you begin
 Review the following GPU prerequisites.

-1. GPU Family virtual servers are only available on an operating system that supports Hardware Virtual Machine (HVM) boot mode.
+1. GPU flavor virtual servers are only available on an operating system that supports Hardware Virtual Machine (HVM) boot mode.
 See the following list for operating systems that HVM boot mode.
   - CentOS 7
   - Debian 8
   - RHEL 7